 (Carbon toned with the minimum and best cool pigments to make a neutral print.)

 I currently use an approach to dedicated black and white printing that uses 100% carbon pigments in all but one of the printers' ink positions/cartridges.
-These carbon inks include both 100% PK andr MK and various dilutions of the 100% carbon pigment PK.
-Additionally, in one ink position/cartridge I have a light blue "toner" that is used in varing amounts, depending on printing profile, to pull the warm carbon image to neutral.
-Happily, the same light blue toner works for both matte and glossy paper.
+These carbon inks include both 100% PK and 100% MK, as well as various dilutions of the PK.
+Additionally, in one ink position/cartridge I have a light blue "toner" that is used to pull the warm carbon image to neutral.
+The same light blue toner works for both matte and glossy paper.

-Why carbon?
+Why predominantly carbon-based inks?
 Because it is by far the strongest, most light-fast pigment we have.
+With indoor displays, these prints will outlive us.

 The printing approach I recommend is the most economical, as well as most archival, that I have found.
 It produces images that range in tone for warm, 100% carbon, to neutral, but still predominantly carbon pigments.
-This involves an open-source, dedicated B&W inkset that usually involves, at a minimum, individuals loading their own cartridges and also mixing PK with clear (aka "amber") base (aks gloss optimizer) (no scales or fancy equipment needed).
+This involves an open-source, dedicated B&W inkset that usually involves, at a minimum, individuals loading their own cartridges and also mixing PK with clear (aka "amber") base (aka "gloss optimizer").
+Nno scales or fancy equipment is needed.

 This is, in my view, today's version of the personal B&W darkroom of the silver print era.
 My darkroom is now my ink mixing room.
 If you want the best prints, with the most personal control, and for the least cost, this is it.

 I make my profiles available, but this is not a "turnkey" approach for most printers and papers.
 I publish all that I do, but I am not in the ink or profile business.
-I am in the fine art B&W print "business," but it is also a passion for the medium and my determination to keep the very best B&W printing affordable for both myself and others.
+I am in the fine art B&W print "business" only to the extent that I sell my prints through Gallery Los Olivos, in Los Olivos, California.
+Of more importance is that I have had a passion for the medium, having grown up with a darkroom and relatives who were artists and photographers.
+Also, I am determined to keep the very best B&W printing affordable for both myself and others.

 For those in France, thanks to Alain Oguse (oguse@alienor.fr), the 3880 (Eboni based) Carbon Variable Tone PDF is available in French.
 See http://www.paulroark.com/BW-Info/3880-Eboni-Variable-Tone-01-2017-fr.pdf.
 A version of the glossy variable tone inkset in French is posted here: http://www.paulroark.com/BW-Info/Glossy-Carbon-Variable-Tone-02-2017-fr_2.pdf" click here.